To many kids, sharks are some of the coolest creatures in the ocean! At the top of many of those lists is the deadly great white shark.

 The rest of the directions below are for making the craft version of this shark headband.

 Begin assembling the mouth by gluing the red tongue to the bottom of the mouth.
 Take as many teeth as you want and glue them all around the outside of the mouth.
-Use the scissors to trim off any excess teeth.
+Use the scissors to trim off any excess teeth for the best results.

 Take the completed mouth and glue it to the middle-ish area of the light blue underbelly.
 Use a black or gray marker to draw on two nose holes near the top of this section of paper.